College of Graduate Studies

 G. Adjournment.

-Section 4.
-The GC Minutes, when approved, shall be made available promptly by the Executive Secretary to all members of the Graduate Faculty.
+SECTION 4.
+The Graduate Council Minutes, when approved, shall be made available promptly by the Executive Secretary to all members of the Graduate Faculty.

-Section 5.
+SECTION 5.
 Two unexcused absences per year may be sufficient grounds for removal by the GCEC.
-Should GCEC find sufficient grounds for removal, the member being removed will be notified by the Office of the Executive Secretary of the GC.
+Should GCEC find sufficient grounds for removal, the member being removed will be notified by the Office of the Executive Secretary of the Graduate Council.
 That office will work with the individual’s academic college to find a replacement based on the college’s election procedures.

-Section 7.
-The properly identified designee shall have the same privileges within GC meetings as the GC member who the designee is replacing.
+SECTION 7.
+The properly identified designee shall have the same privileges within Graduate Council meetings as the Graduate Council member who the designee is replacing.

 Return to top